contanpe/PSCI/Theory Paper.md

 Geometrically, this creates an origin of polar coordinates (r, θ), where, spatially, θ is the start of the 1D wave (θ), and r is the end of this wave.

-The graphical representation of Tau can be shown as such, in the 2D plane:
+The graphical representation of the length of tau can be shown as such, in the 1D plane:

 ![imagen](https://github.com/user-attachments/assets/c206717a-42b4-4161-933d-a7ce2d110cf3)

-Woah??? a wave peak???????
+And the shape when an axis of spin is gained:

 ![imagen](https://github.com/user-attachments/assets/feb1ecdb-210a-4ab6-a98a-e826caa42a3f)